 5. A Feeling of Euphoria

-Lastly due to the immense spiritual energy of Kundalini coursing through the body, you feel a general sense of euphoria.
+Lastly due to the immense spiritual energy coursing through the body, you feel a general sense of euphoria.
 In the beginning you might feel intimidated by the sudden onset of energy but with time you learn to control it.
 In fact, with time, you can also call upon this energy on command and use it fully while performing a specific activity.
 Other times you can keep it on standby.
 This however requires a lot of practice.